Nielsen realization in dimension four and projective twists: Proof of Theorem A

 Recall that an even indefinite unimodular integral quadratic form $Q$ with non-zero signature is isomorphic to $\pm r\, E_8 \oplus q \, H$ for some $r \in \Z^+$, $q \in \Z$.
 First assume $s=8r <0$.
 Similar to before, we first build the closed oriented smooth $4$--manifold $Y_r$, which is a connected sum of $|r|$ copies of $E$ along $V$, so that $\pi_1(Y_r)=\pi_1(E)$, $Y_r$ has a spin universal (finite) cover, and signature $\sigma(Y_r)=s$.
 If $s>0$, we run the same construction to build $Y_r$, this time using the building block $\overline{E}$.
 Now consider $Y_{r,n}:= Y_r \ \#_n S^2 \x S^2$, for any $n \in \N$, which also have $\pi_1(Y_r)=\Z_2$, a spin universal cover, $\sigma(Y_{r,n})=-8r$, and an even intersection form of rank $12|r|+2(n-1)$.

-For any given $s=8r \neq 0$, the family of $4$--manifolds $\{ Y_{r,n} \, | \, n \in \Z^+\}$ realizes all but finitely many even unimodular integral quadratic forms.
+For any given $s=8r \neq 0$, the family of $4$--manifolds $\{ Y_{r,n} \, | \, n \in \N\}$ realizes all but finitely many even unimodular integral quadratic forms.
 In this case, not only the additional $S^2 \x S^2$ summands contain many disjoint embedded spheres with normal Euler numbers $\pm 2$, but also in the $Y_r$ summand, each $E \setminus \nu V$ (resp. $\overline{E \setminus \nu V}$) contains spheres of normal Euler number $-2$ (resp. $+2$) as well.
 (For instance, there are non-generic complex Enriques surfaces, such as nodal Enriques surfaces, containing up to eight disjoint holomorphic rational $(-2)$--curves.
 Since $V$ can be taken to be disjoint from them, they contribute many more spheres with normal Euler numbers $-2$ in each $E \setminus \nu V$ summand.
 Another rational $(-2)$--curve is described in Lemma~\ref{lem:Hitchin}(b).)
-Once again, taking any $S$ that is a disjoint union of these spheres (with signs of their normal Euler numbers matching the sign of $s$), we once again get an order two subgroup $\langle T_S \rangle$ of $\M(Y_{r,n})$ that does not lift to $\D(Y_{r,n})$ by Theorem~\ref{thm:obstruction1}.
+Once again, taking any $S$ that is a disjoint union of these spheres (with signs of their normal Euler numbers and the number of components satisfying the same conditions as before), we once again get an order two subgroup $\langle T_S \rangle$ of $\M(Y_{r,n})$ that does not lift to $\D(Y_{r,n})$ by Theorem~\ref{thm:obstruction1}.

-\underline{\textit{Irreducible $4$--manifolds}}: Among the $4$--manifolds $X_{s,n}$ and $Y_{r,n}$ we built above, there is only one pair of irreducible $4$--manifolds, $Y_{\pm 1,0}$, the Enriques surface $E$ and its mirror.
-(They are all reducible for $n>0$, and for any other $Y_{r, 0}$ with $r \neq \pm 1$, we don't have access to any geometric tools to examine irreducibility ---e.g. one can show that their universal covers have trivial Seiberg-Witten invariants.)
+\underline{\textit{Irreducible $4$--manifolds}}: Among the $4$--manifolds $X_{s,n}$ and $Y_{r,n}$ we built above, there is one pair of irreducible $4$--manifolds, $Y_{\pm 1,0}$, the Enriques surface $E$ and its mirror.
+(They are all reducible for $n>0$, and for any other $Y_{r, 0}$ with $r \neq \pm 1$, we don't have access to any geometric tools to examine irreducibility ---however, one can observe that their universal covers have trivial Seiberg-Witten invariants.)